P1: For You & You & You

 It's Love.

 It's about what I learned from you.
-Each of you, equally.
+Each one of you, equally.
+What I learned most was how to give, and accept, real Love.

 I learned that when you love someone as much as I love you, it grows.
 It grows when I see you.
 It grows when you move further away, the way you're meant to, to take your place in the world.
 It grows all the time, and it grows no matter what.
 It grows too large to contain, and it grows until you burst.
 Love isn't what I thought it was in the beginning.

 It's not a form of currency to seek desperately, or cautiously give away.
 It's our purpose, and we can transcend it.
 You are love.
 I am love.
 We all are.
-We are love, embodied, and we transcend it by giving it away to everyone.
+We are love, embodied, and we transcend it by giving it away to everyone, all at once.
+To be with you ,whether it was alone or together, was to be in the presence of Love.
+There was no better time than the time I had, iust me, and the three of you.
+Those were the times that, to me, Life felt perfect, and I felt whole.
+I won't ever forget that feeling.

 Still, I'm aware these words may amount to nothing, and that its quite likely the only thing that must be said in the end is "Thank you".
 I'm sure I haven't, or didn't, say it enough.
 So. . . .